Football Disconcerting Acts or Signals Penalty

-If there’s one penalty that you have almost certainly never seen during a game, it’s a disconcerting signals penalty.
-Football disconcerting acts, or a signals penalty, is a very rare penalty which is almost never called during gameplay.
-This penalty is when the defensive team is trying to mimic the offense’s cadence to trick them.
-This means that the defense will pose falsely as the quarterback and “hike” the ball, hoping that the offensive players will jump offsides.
+If there’s one penalty that you have almost certainly never seen during a game, it’s a disconcerting acts or signals penalty.
+In football, a disconcerting acts or signals penalty is a very rare penalty which is almost never called during gameplay.
+This penalty occurs when the defensive team is trying to mimic the offense’s cadence to trick them.
+This means that the defense will pose falsely as the quarterback and “hike” the ball, hoping that the offensive players will jump offside.
 This penalty is very rarely called because it’s a move that players seldom attempt.

 In football, a disconcerting act or signal penalty occurs when a defensive player pretends to be the quarterback, mimicking their cadence and causing confusion on the offensive side of the ball.
 The penalty is under the umbrella of unsportsmanlike conduct.
-This penalty cannot be called on anyone on the ball's offensive side, as they cannot mimic their own cadence.
+This penalty cannot be called on anyone on the offensive side of the ball, as they cannot mimic their own cadence.
 The penalty is often hard to call because of yelling going on from both sides of the field.
 At times a referee or umpire will hear the defense intentionally mimicking the offense.

 |Disconcerting Acts or Signals||15 yards||15 yards||15 yards||15 yards||15 yards|

 A disconcerting act or signal penalty is under the umbrella of unsportsmanlike conduct penalties on the entire defense.
-It is a team penalty, rather than an individual penalty.
-Because of this, the penalty for a disconcerting act or signal is 15 yards for the offense and an automatic first down for the offense.
+It is a team penalty rather than an individual penalty.
+As a result, the penalty for a disconcerting act or signal is 15 yards and an automatic first down for the offense.
 As the penalty is called so rarely, you may see it only once every few seasons at most.
 When it does happen, the offense will add an additional fifteen yards and the defense will be warned to not commit the penalty again.